 Fleas can be a serious problem if they get into your home.
 Their eggs or larvae can be found in cracks, crevices, carpeting, and furniture, so even when you get rid of the adults, a new infestation could be right around the corner.
 To treat and get rid of a flea infestation, you must determine how they got in and treat both the initial host and the rest of your home.

 The national average cost for flea extermination is $200-$350, with the average homeowner paying around $270 for an initial and follow-up treatment.
 Pest control specialists charge a minimum of $135 for a single treatment.
-The most homeowners will spend on whole house flea treatment is around $430 if infestations have spread.
+Most homeowners will spend on whole house flea treatment around $430 if infestations have spread.
 However, costs may include pet treatment, additional laundry service, and house cleaning.
 The additional services affect the final price.

 Flea Exterminator Prices | |